akshaypn/railscanner/README.md

 # RailScanner

-RailScanner is a simple web app inspired by Skyscanner that lets you search for Indian Railways trains.
-The project uses a Node.js Express backend with a minimal HTML/JS front end.
+RailScanner is a simple proof-of-concept web app inspired by Skyscanner that lets you search for Indian Railways trains.
+It uses a Node.js Express backend serving a minimal HTML/JavaScript front end.

 ## Features